DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation

 Fig.~\ref{fig:edit} shows the distribution of the edit type of design edit tasks.
 The operation distribution reveals three main categories: Change (55.8\%), Add (38.1\%), and Delete (6.1\%).
 The corresponding visual modifications encompass diverse types, including component-level changes (27.9\%), text modifications (17.1\%), position adjustments (16.0\%), color alterations (15.2\%), shape modifications (13.4\%), and size adjustments (10.4\%), indicating that design edit tasks cover a broad spectrum of modification requirements.

-Fig.~\ref{fig:issue} shows the distribution of the UI issues of design repair task.
+Fig.~\ref{fig:issue} shows the distribution of the UI issues.
 The issue types span multiple dimensions with alignment being most prevalent (42.2\%), followed by crowding (18.7\%), occlusion (18.1\%), overflow (11.4\%), and other visual defects.
 This wide range of issue types demonstrates that design repair tasks address comprehensive quality assurance across multiple design issues dimensions.